The Corporate Governance Review: South Korea

 As the representative director represents the company, the general practice is to affix the seal of the company and attach the certificate of the corporate seal impression issued by the court on him or her so that he or she can carry out the company's external activities (including the execution of agreements).

 The board of directors may also delegate certain duties (except for matters requiring a resolution of the board of directors or any committee) to the representative director.
-Generally, a company's internal regulations stipulated by a resolution of the board of directors determine the matters on which the representative director is authorised to make decision at his or her own discretion without obtaining a resolution of the board of directors.
+Generally, a company's internal regulations stipulated by a resolution of the board of directors determine the matters on which the representative director is authorised to make decisions at his or her own discretion without obtaining a resolution of the board of directors.

 Separation of the roles of CEO and chair